twitchett/gs-app/README.md

-# Workout App
+# Real-Time Workout App

-A simple app for viewing/adding participants to a list of workouts.
-Created with `create-react-native-app`.
+An app to monitor and manage workout participants in real-time.

+## About

-The app consists of a node server (`server.js`) and a react-native app (under `/src`).
+The project consists of a node server (`server.js`) and a React Native app (under `/src`).
+The app maintains a list of participants for each workout.
+By going into each workout, the user can see the current participants and add new ones.

+The server sends events to the native app over a socket.io connection, to update the lists of participants.

-It was developed under
+It was developed under Node v8.9.4 and npm 5.6.0 with `create-react-native-app`.

 ## Setup

-Just `git clone` and `npm install`.
+Just `git clone` the repo and `npm install` the dependencies.

 ## Running the app

 The app can be tested using an Expo client.
 Disclaimer: it has only been be tested with the Expo app on an Android phone.
-It should work on iOS, but I haven't verified.
+Hopefully it won't have any problems on iOS, but I haven't verified.

-The node server opens a socket.io connection on port `3000`.
-For the client to be able to connect, you need to set the `WEBSOCKET_URL` environment variable to point to your machine's IP address (no need to include the port.
+The node server listens on port `3000`.
+For the client to be able to connect, you need to set the `REACT_NATIVE_HOST_IP` environment variable to point to your machine's IP address (no need to include the port or protocol).

 To start the node server and run the app:

 ```
-WEBSOCKET_URL=XXX.XXX.XXX.XXX npm start
+REACT_NATIVE_HOST_IP=XX.XX.XX.XX npm start
 ```

 You can then connect by scanning the QR code on the Expo app.

-Once connected, the server will emit a series of `PARTICIPANT_CHANGE` events.
+Once the app is connected, the server will emit a series of `PARTICIPANT_CHANGE` events.
 You can check the logs in the terminal and verify the participants in the app itself.
 (Note: see Unfinished Business)

 ## Tests